 Orthodontic treatment corrects a “bad bite” by exerting a gentle pressure over time to straighten teeth.
-Modern braces are much less noticeable, and some patients can even be treated with practically invisible braces, called Invisalign®.
+Modern braces are much less noticeable.

 Orthodontics is the dental specialty for treating malocclusion, the condition commonly referred to as “bad bite”.
 Orthodontic treatment works by exerting a gentle pressure over time to straighten teeth.
 The braces that exert this pressure are fitted by dental specialists called orthodontists.

 Orthodontic treatment works by exerting a gentle pressure over time to straighten teeth.
 Braces exert this pressure with brackets that attach to teeth and arch wires that run from bracket to bracket.
 Modern dentistry has made this hardware much smaller and less visible.
-In some cases, Dr. Kruse or Dr. Harness can use brackets and wires that are transparent or attach behind the teeth.
-Invisalign® is a newer technology that uses clear appliances that look like mouthguards.
-Ask Clay Center Family Dental Care what technology is recommended for your particular circumstances.
+In some cases, Dr. Kruse can use brackets and wires that are transparent or attach behind the teeth.

 Most malocclusions or “bad bites” are hereditary.
 These inherited problems include too much space between teeth, missing teeth, extra teeth, crowded teeth, as well as various jaw issues.
 Some malocclusions are acquired through prolonged thumb-sucking, early or late loss of baby teeth, or accidents.
 However the malocclusion developed, Clay Center Family Dental Care can recommend orthodontic treatment that corrects it.

-Dr. Kruse and Dr. Harness know that braces are a very reliable way to improve the appearance of your smile.
+Dr. Kruse knows that braces are a very reliable way to improve the appearance of your smile.
 This improvement may affect more than just your appearance as it can make you feel more attractive and more confident.
 They want you to have a beautiful, healthy smile – one that you can be proud of.
 Many “bad bite” problems affect not only the teeth, but the development and appearance of the face.
 Malocclusion can affect the way a person looks, talks, and chews.
-Discuss your particular circumstances with Dr. Kruse or Dr. Harness.
+Discuss your particular circumstances with Dr. Kruse.